oneacik/mindoo/public/Processes/How to diet.md

 		- Hemp Wrap
 		- Ayran
 	- Drinking after eating
 	- Chicken
 - Special Laws
     - Beer but only before eating and 1-2 only
-- Laws of being hungry
+- Laws of being hungry and satied
 	- Eating small amount of carbs makes me crave for it
+	- **Usually we crave for nutrients - good quality vegetable food makes you full**